sap-contributions/api-shell-suite/README.md

 We can use this tool considering three different contexts, passing the `script_type` as a parameter:

-`--load-data`: Use the POST method to create a new data structure for the [following APIs](app/data-apis).
+`--load-data`: Use the POST method to create a new basic data structure for the [following APIs](app/data-apis).

 `--test-api`: Execute the POST, GET, PATCH, PUT and DELETE HTTP verbs for the [following APIs](app/test-apis).